pedrokehl/caminho/README.md

 ```

 #### Basic Usage
 `from()`: The starting point of Caminho, based on a provided AsyncGenerator it returns a `Caminho` instance.

+A Caminho instance contains the following methods:
-`.pipe(..)`: Receives a StepFunction definition, provided function will receive a `ValueBag`, which holds the values provided from all the previous steps, including the generator.
+`.pipe(..)`: Receives a StepFunction definition, provided function will receive a `ValueBag`, which holds the values provided from all the previous steps, including the generator, if the step has `provides`, the value will be added to the `ValueBag` accordingly.
 `.parallel(..)` Receives StepFunction[], which will execute the steps in parallel, has the same abilities as pipe
-`.subFlow()` Enables the ability to have sub generators that can access the `parent` valueBag.
-`.run()`: Returns a Promise which is fulfilled when the Generator has finished providing values and the items have been processed by all the steps.
+`.run()`: Receives an optional Initial Bag, and optional aggregator.
+Returns a Promise which is fulfilled when the Generator has finished providing values and the items have been processed by all the defined steps in the Caminho instance.

 A Caminho instance can be reused for multiple runs.